radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 }
 </table>

-Table 41: Adding Complex Attributes to an Existing Entry

 If you attempt to add an attribute that has an already existing, identical value, the REST client displays LDAP code 20 (the provided attribute contains a value that would result in duplicate value in the entry).
 If this happens, the entire request is ignored by the REST client.

 ### Replace an Entry’s Complex Attributes